CtrlK

 Actionability

-Provides concrete, copy-paste-ready tool invocations covering all modes (add, list, remove) with specific parameter examples.
-The time expressions table maps natural language to exact parameters.
+Provides concrete, copy-paste-ready tool invocations for all modes (add, list, remove) with specific parameter examples.
+The time expressions table maps natural language to exact parameters, giving Claude clear guidance on how to translate user requests.

 3 / 3